alexcsia/Hangman-Website/README.md

 ## Use of ORM(Mongoose)

 The application interacts with the database through models created with the help of an ORM.
 Mongoose is used to define schemas for lobbies users and words, enforcing structure and data integrity and preventing against database injection attacks. (e.g. Lobby.ts)

+## Error Handling:

+Errors are handled such in a way that prevents the exposure of sensitive information

 # Clean code